 The goal of Handicap International in Myanmar is to promote the equal rights of mine and other explosive remnant of war (ERW) victims and of people with disabilities.
 The organization works to foster an inclusive society and enable the full social participation of people with disabilities, while striving to reduce the human and socio-economic impact of mines/ERW.
-Handicap International currently employs four national staff and three expatriates in Myanmar.
+Handicap International currently employs 22 staff members and six expatriates in Myanmar.

 Myanmar is one of three countries with the most landmine victims in the world.
 Since 1984, Handicap International has operated along the border between Myanmar and Thailand, producing and distributing assistive devices, facilitating community-based rehabilitation, and preventing casualties and accidents caused by landmines.
 Handicap International's work in Myanmar has focused on developing projects relating to inclusive education, disaster risk reduction, and victim assistance since 2014.